frontseat-astronaut/databases-in-rust/README.md

 - Log DB: Simplest DB that stores key, value pairs in a single file.
 - Log DB with Hash index: Same DB as above but with an in-memory index that stores file offset for each key.
 - Segmented version of the above: This one stores the records over multiple segments, and a background process merges older segments to save disk space.
-- SSTable: A segmented files database where each segmented file has entries sorted by keys.
+- SSTable: A segmented files database where each segment has entries sorted by keys.
 This allows us to have a sparser index in memory.
-Moreover, it also maintains an in-memory sorted data structure which stores the most recent entries.
+That requires us to also maintain an in-memory sorted data structure which stores the most recent entries.

 All of the above are key-value stores that support set, get and delete.